Galán: Geography and geomorphology

 The Galán caldera lies in the northwestern Catamarca Province of Argentina and was discovered in 1975 in a remote region of the Andes, using satellite images.
 The town of Antofagasta de la Sierra lies west-southwest of the Galán caldera, Tacuil is almost due northeast from the caldera and El Penon southwest of the volcano.
+The caldera is difficult to access.
+An Inka tambo was situated at Laguna Diamante, and an important prehistoric travel route passed through the caldera.
+Sacrificial offers were given on the summit of Galán.

 Galán is part of the Central Volcanic Zone of the Andes, which lies on the western margin of South America, where the Nazca Plate subducts beneath the South America Plate.
 There are about 50 volcanoes with recent activity in the Central Volcanic Zone, and additional volcanoes exist in the Northern Volcanic Zone and the Southern Volcanic Zone, two other volcanic belts north and south.

 The volcanic arc runs along the borders between Bolivia and Argentina with Chile, and behind the volcanic arc lies a chain of silicic volcanoes, of which Galán is a southern member.
 The whole region has been subject to substantial ignimbrite-forming volcanism with many eruptions producing volumes of rock larger than 100 km3, although the actual vents often are only visible from space imagery.
 Many vents cluster in an area known as the Altiplano-Puna volcanic complex which occupies a surface of about 70000 km2 approximately 200 km north of Galán, and which includes the large calderas of La Pacana, Cerro Guacha, Pastos Grandes and Cerro Panizos as well as more recent geothermal systems.
 This volcanism appears to be a surface expression of a pluton, and at depths of 17–19 km beneath the Altiplano-Puna volcanic complex electrical, gravity and seismic tomography data have localized a structure of partially molten rock called the "Altiplano Puna Magma Body".
 Volcanism in this "back" region may not be directly related to subduction processes despite the region itself being close to a subducting margin.

 The Galán caldera lies on the eastern margin of the Andes, where the Sierras Pampeanas begin.
 The region is characterized by the Puna, a high plateau similar to Tibet in Asia.
+A magmatic body has been found under Galán, inside the crust.